citusdata/citus_docs/performance/performance_tuning.rst

 For higher INSERT performance, the factor which impacts insert rates the most is the level of concurrency.
 You should try to run several concurrent INSERT statements in parallel.
 This way you can achieve very high insert rates if you have a powerful coordinator node and are able to use all the CPU cores on that node together.

 Citus has two executor types for running SELECT queries.
 The desired executor can be selected by setting the citus.task_executor_type configuration parameter.
-In general, adaptive executor is the default one and it can handle all different workloads very efficiently.
+Adaptive executor is the default one and can handle all different workloads very efficiently.
 The task-tracker executor is designed to execute long running queries which require repartitioning and shuffling of data across the workers.
 The only advantage of using task-tracker is its more advanced failure handling for tables with citus.replication_factor > 1.
-As long as the workload doesn't specifically require task-tracker, we advice to use adaptive executor.
+As long as the workload doesn't specifically require task-tracker, we advise to use adaptive executor.

 .. _subquery_perf: